-NOTE 3 - Some steps in other functions applied to controllers are outside the scope of lifecycle of controllers, e.g., optimization of controllers may be achieved with the help of functions external to the AN.
+NOTE 3 - Some steps in other functions applied to controllers are outside the scope of lifecycle of controllers, e.g. optimization of controllers may be achieved with the help of functions external to the AN.

-Being part of the management plane, AN orchestrator provides interface to human operators in the form of reports regarding the functioning of the AN and human interfaces for configuring the AN, where applicable.
+Being part of the management plane, AN Orchestrator provides interface to human operators in the form of reports regarding the functioning of the AN and human interfaces for configuring the AN, where applicable.

-8.3.5 Underlay network
+8.3.5 Underlay Network

-An underlay network is a telecommunication network and its related network functions.
-An underlay network may provide interfaces which facilitates application of controllers.
+An Underlay Network is a telecommunication network with its network functions.
+An Underlay Network may provide interfaces which facilitate application of controllers.

-The underlay network may consist of hardware, software components, in addition to management components such as orchestrators.
+The Underlay Network may consist of hardware and software components, in addition to management components such as orchestrators.

-NOTE - An IMT-2020 network is an example of an underlay network.
+NOTE - An IMT-2020 network is an example of an Underlay Network.